robotunl/swarm/README.md

 use [MCDReforged](https://github.com/Fallen-Breath/MCDReforged) by [Fallen_Breath](https://github.com/Fallen-Breath).
 use [Velocity](https://velocitypowered.com) as server proxy.
 use [Paper](https://papermc.io) and [LoliServer](https://github.com/Loli-Server/LoliServer1.16) as core.
-basicly run in local(macOS), linux and Windows.
+basically run in local(macOS), linux and Windows.

 ## How to login and play?